 The groundwater monitoring programs at the ORR were designed to gather information to determine the effects of DOE operations on groundwater quality.
-Because of the complexity of the hydrogeologic framework on the ORR however, groundwater flow and, therefore, contaminant transport are difficult to predict on a local scale.
+However, because of the complexity of the hydrogeologic framework on the ORR, groundwater flow and, therefore, contaminant transport are difficult to predict on a local scale.
 Consequently, individual plume delineation is not always feasible on the ORR.
-Stormflow and most groundwater discharges to the surface water drainages on the ORR.
-For that reason, monitoring springs, seeps, and surface water quality is one of the best ways to assess the extent to which groundwater from a large portion of the ORR transports contaminants; however, contaminant transport may occur at depth as well [e.g., the center of mass of the contaminant plume east of the Y-12 Plant lies at a depth of 91.5 m (300 ft)].
+Stormflow and most groundwater discharge to ORR surface water drainages.
+For that reason, monitoring springs, seeps, and surface water quality is one of the best ways to assess the extent to which groundwater from a large portion of the ORR transports contaminants; however, contaminant transport may occur at depth as well [e.g., the center of mass of the contaminant plume east of the Y-12 Complex lies at a depth of 91.5 m (300 ft)].